-To help you pick the best indulgence for your belly, the staff at Eat This, Not That! took a look at America's most popular pies.
-After examining the nutritional profiles of each, we ranked them by their calorie, fat, and sugar content.
-Although the actual nutritional numbers of your mom's recipe may vary, we've gotten pretty close to what you can expect on your table this year.
-And if you've over-indulged already, then don't miss these 15 Tips for Damage Control After You Ate Too Much!
+To help you pick the best indulgence for your belly, the staff at Eat This, Not That! took a look at America’s most popular pies.
+After examining the nutritional profiles of each, we ranked them by their calorie, fat, and sugar contents.
+Although the actual nutritional numbers of your mom’s recipe may vary, we’ve gotten pretty close to what you can expect on your table this year.

 From Best to Worst…